 The Regent Hotel.
 1 Cuscaden Road Level 3, Singapore 249715. +65 6725 3288.

-Whitegrass, having opened in 2016, is a fairly new addition to our dining scene.
-Yet, it has already amassed a following hungry for its fine dining take on contemporary Australian cuisine—this newly awarded Michelin star is just one of the chic restaurant’s many accolades.
+Whitegrass, opened in 2016, has amassed a following hungry for its fine dining take on contemporary Australian cuisine—its Michelin star is just one of the chic restaurant’s many accolades.

 CHIJMES.
 30 Victoria Street #01-26/27, Singapore 187996. +65 6837 0402.